IfcOpenShell/bonsai_unstable_repo/readme_header.md

-### BlenderBIM daily builds with in-blender autoupdate
+### Bonsai daily builds with in-blender autoupdate

-Only supported for BlenderBIM with Python 3.11 (default Python version in Blender 4.2+) as Blender doesn't support separate builds for different Python versions.
+Only supported for Bonsai with Python 3.11 (default Python version in Blender 4.2+) as Blender doesn't support separate builds for different Python versions.

-1. Setup BlenderBIM Daily Builds Repository.
+1. Setup Bonsai Daily Builds Repository.

 Drag'n'drop url for your platform from the table below to Blender, accept adding a new repository.

 ![](img/image-1.png)

-During repository creation check "Check Updates On Startup" to get updates for daily BlenderBIM builds automatically.
+During repository creation check "Check Updates On Startup" to get updates for daily Bonsai builds automatically.

 ![](img/image-2.png)